VMware is a commercially developed application with a limited list of supported operating systems.

 You could be that bravehearted fearless Linux user who do not fear the depths of the kernel modules subtree and do not fear the patches you need to apply to get it working with Manjaro - and in this case - just dive in …

-As you can see from above reference - Archlinux and derivatives are unsupported platforms for running VMware products and as such it is unsupported on Manjaro.
+As you have seen - Archlinux and derivatives are unsupported platforms for running VMware products and as such it is unsupported on Manjaro.

-So even when it is possible to install and run VMware on Manjaro - do not expect support on configuration of virtual machines or system issues arising from your VMware installation.
+So while it is possible to install and run VMware on Manjaro - do not expect support on configuration of virtual machines or system issues arising from your VMware installation.
 You must have the required level of troubleshooting skills to solve these when they arise - and they will.

 To install vmware on Manjaro you will have to resort to a PKGBUILD script.